 Do I have to have a PayPal account to pay online?

 No. You'll notice their logo on our website because PayPal is our payment processor, but a PayPal account is not required to pay online.
 You can pay by Mastercard, Visa, Discover, American Express, e-check, etc.

 What is the penalty if I pay late?

-A 10 percent penalty and 1 percent interest monthly are applied to any unpaid balances.
+Up until 2017, a 10 percent penalty and 1 percent interest monthly are applied to any unpaid balances.
+For 2017 going forward, a 5 percent penalty and variable interest rate are charged in accordance with a state formula.
 Additional collection fees will apply if your account remains delinquent.

 Who do I contact about my tax assessment, my appeal, my water bill, my landlord, my marriage license, or the public defender’s office?